On this page

-Updated November 10, 2024
+Updated November 16, 2024

-Maintaining compliance with regulatory requirements is crucial in the rapidly evolving medical device manufacturing field.
+Maintaining compliance with regulatory requirements is crucial in the medical device manufacturing field.
 The Corrective and Preventive Action (CAPA) process is a cornerstone among these requirements.
 CAPA is a systematic approach to identifying, addressing, and preventing the recurrence of quality issues and non-conformities.

 For medical device manufacturers, CAPA is essential for quality management and cybersecurity risk management, ensuring devices are safe and secure throughout their lifecycle.
 This article explores the key elements of CAPA, its relevance to medical device cybersecurity, and how manufacturers can implement effective CAPA systems to meet FDA and international standards like ISO 13485 and IEC 62304.